vamsichilukuri/socialNetwork/README.md

 Run cmd : node server or npm start server

 Url:localhost:3000/
-This will lands you in index.ejs file and show you sign up potion on the top right of the page.
+This will lands you in index.ejs file and show you sign up option on the top right of the page.

 database: social_network
 collections: users , posts